Ziggurat is a 2014 video game from a small indie Spanish studio .

 - Firestorm alchemical grenades [BODY 02, Flame project (Area of Effect 1 AP): 07, Ammo: 10, Long reload Time, Limitation: Flame project has No Range, but the grenades can be thrown].
-Reloads require handling the corpse of a suitable magical monster.
+Reloads require processing the corpse of a suitable magical monster.

 Now I run the game, got the whole world talkin’, King Kunta